bobllor/macdeploy/README.md

 The log file is created in the temporary folder `/tmp` by default.
 The log name follows the format: `%m-%dT-%H-%M-%S.<SERIAL>.log`.

-## Configuration YAML
+## YAML Configuration File

 It is important to configure the YAML configuration file prior to starting the deployment process.

-There is a sample configuration file with all the available options for the deployment, and also below.
+There is a sample configuration file with all options in the repository and also below.

 ```yaml
 accounts: